By the end of this page, your project will have page types with slices that are synced to Prismic.

 Slice Machine is currently compatible with Next.js and Nuxt.
 If you're not using Slice Machine, you can model content with the Legacy Builder.

-In Slice Machine, click Create a Custom Type.
-Choose Repeatable or Single, then enter a name and ID.
+In Slice Machine, click Create a page type.
+Choose Reusable or Single, then enter a name and ID.

-Click on the Custom Types tab, select your Custom Type, and Add a new Slice.
-Select your Slice from the list and click Save.
-Then click Save to File System.
+Click on the Page types tab, select your page type, and Add a new slice.
+Select your slice from the list and click Save.
+Then click Save to file system.

 Push models to Prismic